top of page

 across the shoreless river.

-The final chord rang, quiet and clean.
-The bar settled back into hum and chatter.
-A few claps.
-A cough.
+The final chord rang, quietly fading.
+The bar soon settled back into its hum and chatter.
+A few claps came—a cough.

 Perry stared at his hands as if they belonged to someone else.
 Then he stood, bowed, and slumped offstage.